On June 10, 1944, a B-24 Liberator bomber loses its engines following a raid on Japanese

 Judy’s story paints a picture of quiet heroism, friendship that spans oceans, and love that

 The book is available on Amazon and at Barnes and Noble.

 About the Author

 Judy Goodman Ikels, a native Texan and graduate of the University of Texas who majored in English and Spanish, completed a twenty-eight-year civil service career with the Department of State in 2018.
-She served as CLO Coordinator in Rio de Janeiro from 1985-1987; as a training instructor with the OBC from 1988-1992; Employment Coordinator and Deputy Director of the Family Liaison Office from 1995-2004 where her team was instrumental in designing the Family Member Appointment.
+She served as CLO Coordinator in Rio de Janeiro from 1985-1987; as a training instructor with the OBC from 1988-1992; Employment Coordinator and Deputy Director of the Global Community Liaison Office from 1995-2004 where her team was instrumental in designing the Family Member Appointment.
 From 2004-2018 she served in the Office of Employee Relations, finally as Chief of the Work Life Division.
 Judy received CCE-EFM award in 2017 and the Director General’s Cup in 2019.
 Judy served alongside her late husband, Larry Ikels, in his thirty-one-year career as a foreign service officer with the US Information Agency posted in El Salvador, Colombia, Venezuela, Mexico, Brazil, and Greece.